The impacts of climate variability on the world’s global aquifers

 1 Michael Allen (2019) Global assessment of the impacts of climate variability on total water storage: implications for groundwater resources management.
 [Master’s thesis].
 IHE Delft Institute for Water Education, Delft, the Netherlands.

 [Email: [email protected] - LinkedIn: Michael Allen]

 I am a hydrogeologist and environmental scientist, with a focus on data science and environmental assessments.
 I have developed strong research, analytical and technical skills through multiple projects and my recent Masters in Groundwater and Global Change from IHE Delft.
-I am open to both short- and long-term work opportunities to pursue my passion for environmental protection and remote sensing.
+I have a particular interest in environmental protection and remote sensing.